 We are a group of parents who have come together as a result of our shared determination to ensure equitable access to education for children who have special needs in the Province of British Columbia.
 Our connection to each other began through a Facebook group that was started shortly after the end of our Province’s teacher’s strike in 2014.
-The group now has close to 1000 members, and the stories that are shared on the private board illustrate to us the depth of the challenges families who have children with special needs are facing in public schools.
+The group now has over 1200 members, and the stories that are shared on the private board illustrate to us the depth of the challenges families who have children with special needs are facing in public schools.

 If you are a parent in British Columbia looking for support, knowledge and information regarding special education in our Province, please email firstname.lastname@example.org and request an invitation to our online support group.
 To learn more about why the BC Parents Of Special Needs Kids – Action for Equitable Access to Education group exists, please visit this post: Why This Page